salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * MUST NOT include properties outside of set
 * MUST "etag" - string - identifier for current state of resource
 	* See also [currency justification](justification/currency.md)
+* MUST "type" - enumeration - type of etag either "strong" or "weak"
+	* Routes MUST use only "weak" tags
 * MUST "path" - string - JSON path indicating the object link belongs to

 ## Localization